QR Codes in Education: Interactive Learning Tools [2026]

 • Lightweight analytics: dynamic codes can track scans and help compare engagement across resources.

-Where They Add Real Value
+2) Where QR Codes Add Real Value

 QR codes tend to be most helpful in contexts where timing and context matter: